 Recent evidence from a medical study in India in 2017 has shown that low levels of vitamin D are associated with tension headaches.
 In the study of 100 patients with chronic tension headaches and migraines, 71% of patients with headaches had a vitamin D deficiency compared with only 25% of patients without headaches.

 Those with headaches also experienced much more pain in their muscles and bones, muscle weakness, muscle tenderness, and bone tenderness.
-Thus, finding out whether you have a vitamin D deficiency can help you better cope with headaches or even decrease their frequency.
+Thus, finding out whether you have a vitamin D deficiency and correcting it with a high quality plant-based supplement may help encourage relieving-benefits.

 In a University of Cincinnati College of Medicine Study in 2016, reported in the Headache Journal, scientists stated that a diet high in omega 3 fats decreased the frequency of attacks of both migraines and other types of headaches.

 A report in the journal Cephalgia stated that doctors in the Netherlands gave children 50 mg riboflavin daily.
 Forty-two of the children, aged 6-13 years, had a history of migraines, while 14 of them had a history of tension headaches.
 The children received either a placebo or riboflavin for four months.
-At the end of the study, there was a significant reduction in the tension headaches among the children who received riboflavin, but not the migraines.
+At the end of the study, there was a significant reduction in the tension headaches among the children who received riboflavin, though the effect was not the same for migraines.

 Sinus headaches occur because the sinuses surrounding the nose and on the face get inflamed, often due to an infection.
 Sinus infections may be caused by bacteria or viruses, or as a result of fungal infections.
 In this case, there is pain directly over the sinus area that is infected.
 The pain usually worsens, and may also cause post nasal drip, fever, redness, and swelling.